Jihad (song): Controversy

 "Jihad"'s lyrical matter provoked controversy from several quarters.
-Peter Atkinson of KNAC.com remarked that the song, "no doubt will be Christ Illusion's most controversial track."
+Peter Atkinson of KNAC.com remarked that the song, "no doubt will be Christ Illusions most controversial track."
 In May 2006, World Entertainment News Network announced that revelations of the song's lyrical content had angered the families of 9/11 victims.

 Joseph Dias of the Mumbai Christian group "Catholic Secular Forum" (CSF) issued a memorandum to his police commissioner, in which he expressed concern that "Jihad" would offend "the sensibilities of the Muslims ...and secular Indians who have respect for all faiths."
 EMI India met with the CSF, apologising for the album's release, and recalled all copies, with no plans for a reissue.
 On October 11, 2006, it was announced all stocks had been destroyed.
 The track, alongside the album's controversial Larry Carroll painted cover art and provocative lyrics, were the specific reasons for EMI India's decision.
 Araya had expected "Jihad"'s treatment of the events of 9/11 to create a backlash in America, however it failed to materialise.
 This was in part, he believes, because of peoples' view that the song was merely "Slayer being Slayer".
 Hanneman expected that the Muslim community would either "embrace" or hate Slayer for penning the track, or that the victims of 9/11 would criticize the band over the song's subject matter.

 "Jihad" was one of six songs performed by Slayer during their first US network television appearance on ABC-TV's Jimmy Kimmel Live!
 (January 19, 2007), although only the opening minute of the track was broadcast.
 ABC-TV's Broadcast Standards and Practices department censored "Jihad", and approached Slayer the day prior to broadcast with roughly 40% of the song lyrics deleted.
 King has since confirmed that the group were ten minutes from withdrawing from the show, but eventually decided to "just go do it."